tldr-pages/tldr/pages/windows/ospp.vbs.md

 > Note: this command may override, deactivate, and/or remove your current volume of licensed Office product versions, so please proceed cautiously.
 > More information: <https://learn.microsoft.com/deployoffice/vlactivation/tools-to-manage-volume-activation-of-office>.

-- Install a product key (replace existing key):
+- Install a product key (Note: it replaces the existing key):

 `cscript ospp.vbs /inpkey:{{product_key}}`